Bilton Grange Prep School, Rugby

 Speech and drama – 97 children (40%) are sitting LAMDA exams.

 Design Technology – the curriculum spans from the Nest through to Year 8.
 Pupils learn how to safely use and enjoy working with a range of materials, tools and machines.
-This innovative, forward-thinking department enjoys supporting and guiding pupils to think outside of the box with personal projects.
+This forward-thinking department enjoys supporting and guiding pupils to think outside of the box with personal projects.

 As well as timetabled lessons, pupils can choose additional DT activities and options in the evening.
 During my visit children were making pop-up 3D Christmas cards.